Posted: July 20, 2023 by Helen Burnett-Nichols in Borrow, Money tips, fixed mortgage rate, variable mortgage rate

 Variable vs. fixed rate mortgages: Everything you need to know

-When choosing a mortgage, comparing a fixed vs. variable mortgage rate has become a tough task in an era of rising interest rates.
+When choosing a mortgage, comparing fixed vs variable rate mortgages has become a tough task in an era of fluctuating interest rates.

-Interest rates have been low for a decade-and-a-half and, especially when they were extremely low — most recently, from mid-2020 until 2022 — many Canadians who bought their first home or renewed a mortgage chose a variable rate, with this option making up more than half of mortgages in Canada at one point last year.
+Interest rates rise and fall, sometimes to extreme levels like the low ones we saw from mid-2020 until 2022—for a decade and a half, in fact, interest rates had been low.
+Many Canadians who bought their first home or renewed a mortgage chose a variable rate, with this option making up more than half of mortgages in Canada at one point last year.

-In an uncertain economic environment, is there a clear-cut choice for homebuyers?
+So, in an uncertain economic environment, is there a clear-cut mortgage choice between fixed and variable rates for homebuyers?

 Weighing options: fixed vs. variable mortgage rate